d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 following the introduction of LeNet, they did not immediately dominate the field.
-Although LeNet achieved good results on early small data sets, the performance and feasability of training convolutional networks on larger, more realistic datasets had yet to be established In fact, for much of the intervening time between the early 1990s and the watershed results of 2012,
+Although LeNet achieved good results on early small data sets, the performance and feasibility of training convolutional networks on larger, more realistic datasets had yet to be established In fact, for much of the intervening time between the early 1990s and the watershed results of 2012,